 The very essence of public sector procurement is about ensuring that buyers achieve the maximum return from the public money that is being spent.
 Public sector buyers need to be able to demonstrate they are squeezing the most out of every pound they spend, and that each decision is carefully informed by data, alongside their suppliers.

-Therefore, best practice management plays an instrumental role in achieving this: management of your suppliers, management of your procurement processes and management of your own internal organisation and how it operates, not only with third-party vendors but also with other internal teams (otherwise known as Category Management – for more information on this, read our guide ‘What is Category Management?’).
+Therefore, best practice management plays an instrumental role in achieving this: management of your suppliers, management of your procurement processes and management of your internal organisation and how it operates, not only with third-party vendors but also with other internal teams (otherwise known as Category Management – for more information on this, read our guide ‘What is Category Management?’).

 The importance of supplier management in procurement cannot be overstated.
-Supplier management has evolved considerably from being a post-contract box to tick.
-Now buyers and suppliers are working much more closely on building strategic planning, often before the contract has even been published, in order to ensure the performance and capabilities of suppliers are being strengthened, instead of being held back.
+Supplier management has evolved considerably from being a post-contract box to a tick.
+Now buyers and suppliers are working much more closely on building strategic planning, often before the contract has even been published, to ensure the performance and capabilities of suppliers are being strengthened, instead of being held back.

 Aspects of supplier management in procurement include:

-- Sustainability initiatives – this has long been a talking point in public sector procurement, and will continue to be so.
+- Sustainability initiatives – this has long been a talking point in public sector procurement and will continue to be so.
 How sustainable a procurement project is lies largely with the supplier working with the buyer and the wider supply chain to deliver innovative working methods.